firefly-oss/lib-common-auth/README.md

 1. **Validator not found**: If you get an error saying "No validator found for resource type X", make sure:
    - Your validator class is annotated with `@Component` and `@AccessValidatorFor("X")`.
-   - The resource type in the annotation matches the one you're using in the `@RequiresOwnership` or `@CheckAccess` annotation.
+   - The resource type in the annotation matches the one you're using in the `@RequiresOwnership` annotation.
    - Your validator class is in a package that's scanned by Spring.

 2. **Access denied unexpectedly**: If access is being denied when it should be granted, check: